Posted by Todd Hockenberry ● Aug 01, 2018

 - Owned Media - share content

-Owned media includes your website, sales literature, social media channels, email, trade show, sales team, your lobby, and anything else that you directly control.
+Owned media includes your website, sales literature, social media channels, email, trade show, sales team, lobby, and anything else that you directly control.
 Many companies make the mistake of jumping into paid media before they maximize their owned media.
 One way to think about owned media is to consider where you could promote a case study, to give just one example.
 Think of all the places you can share this case study where people you want to influence would find it - the target audience could be prospects, customers, partners, vendors, connectors, or anyone else you think might be interested in this particular piece of content.
-Maximize your owned channels first, take full advantage of what you already have before you move on to paid and earned media.
+Maximize your owned channels first, and take full advantage of what you already have before you move on to paid and earned media.

 - Paid Media - promote content

 Paid media is just that, access to an audience that you pay for.
 Google Adwords and pay-per-click ads, re-targeting ads, trade journal ads, buying lists, banner ads, sponsored content, and advertorials are just a few of the many paid media options.
 Targeting and ROI are the keys to paid ads.
 Is my target audience, as narrowly defined as possible, paying attention to this paid media channel?
 And if we invest do we see a measurable return?
 The measured return might be awareness, leads, or sales.
 You need clear goals for paid media and a way to measure its effect.
-Generally, for manufacturing, vanity metrics like 'impressions' sounds good but often have little to no bearing on results that executives want like leads and sales.
+Generally, for manufacturing, vanity metrics like 'impressions' sound good but often have little to no bearing on results that executives want like leads and sales.
 Make sure you have solid reasons to pay for media beyond 'the owner likes to see our full-page ads in the trade journal.'

 - Earned Media - distribute content